 Scientifically named “Aphonopelma johnnycashi,” this tarantula was discovered in 2015 near Folsom Prison, California, and was named after Johnny Cash in honor of his song Folsom Prison Blues.

 The word “disaster” means “bad star” in Ancient Greek.

-This is because back in Ancient Greek times, astrology was often used as a means of predicting things such as the weather, or natural events like earthquakes.
+This is because back in Ancient Greek times, astrology was often used to predict things such as the weather or natural events like earthquakes.

 The start-up sound for Window 95 was made on an Apple Macintosh computer.

 It was created by composer Brian Eno specifically on a Mac as he’d never used a PC – because he doesn’t like them.
 Ironic.

 You might also like to read these fun facts about Apple.

 In the 18th Century, Napoleon and Benjamin Franklin were both defeated at chess by a machine.